Goodrich-Lab/epiomics/README.md

 library(epiomics)
 ```

-## 'Omics wide association study (owas)
+## Omics wide association study (owas)

-The basis of many omics analysis in epidemiology begin with an 'omics wide association study.
-The function `owas()` implements an omics wide association study with the option of using the 'omics data as either the dependent variable (i.e., for performing an exposure --> 'omics analysis) or using the 'omics as the independent variable (i.e., for performing an 'omics --> outcome analysis). `owas()` provides the option to adjust for covariates, and allows for either continuous or dichotomous outcomes.
+The basis of many omics analysis in epidemiology begin with an omics wide association study.
+The function `owas()` implements an omics wide association study with the option of using the 'omics data as either the dependent variable (i.e., for performing an exposure --\> 'omics analysis) or using the 'omics as the independent variable (i.e., for performing an 'omics --\> outcome analysis). `owas()` provides the option to adjust for covariates, and allows for either continuous or dichotomous outcomes.

 Start with simulating data:

 ``` r
 # Simulate dataset
 set.seed(4656)